-Andrew graduated with a Doctor of Philosophy (Arts) in Romantic Literature from The University of Melbourne in 2011
+Andrew graduated with a Doctor of Philosophy (Arts) in Literature from The University of Melbourne in 2011

 Andrew's current role as Senior Engagement Advisor is an outward-facing role at Victoria University.
 It involves building relationships with other organisations - government ministries, corporations, community groups and arts organisations - to help with the University's mission to play a more significant role in broader civic and societal affairs.

 He explains that this means, among other things, "creating opportunities for the University to influence public policy and for researchers to work more closely with industry."
-It also means finding avenues for students to be more involved in the political process.
+It also means finding avenues for students to be more involved in the engagement process.

 Andrew's role also includes some mainstream communications activities such as media enquiries, preparing media releases and speech writing.